 Does the Charter give me the right to protest?

 A democratic nation should not fear protests from citizens.
 In early 2022, Canada’s capital was the site of one of the longest, and loudest, protests in Canada.
-Ottawa lawyer Céline Dostaler witnessed the truckers’ protest firsthand.
+Ottawa criminal lawyer Céline Dostaler witnessed the truckers’ protest firsthand.
 In a multi-part series, she explores the laws dealing with protesting in Canada.

 To justify their actions, protesters often point to s.
 2 of the Canadian Charter of Rights and Freedoms.
 It guarantees that every Canadian has “freedom of thought, belief, opinion and expression, including freedom of the press and other media of communication,” along with “freedom of peaceful assembly.”